How to make a Dolman T-shirt without a pattern. (DIY Banded Dolman Tee)

 I’m so glad the Dolman-style sleeves are so popular now because they are ridiculously easy to sew.
 (And super flattering – at least on me, you can check out my Anywhere Dress Tutorial I made last year using this same self-drafted pattern.)

 Part of what makes this project so easy is the loose fit and very few pattern pieces to cut.
-(The style is very forgiving…) You can add binding around the neck, sleeves and bottom or just leave it raw – depends on the look you are going for.
+(The style is very forgiving…) You can add binding around the neck, sleeves, and bottom or just leave it raw – depending on the look you are going for.

 How to make a Dolman T-Shirt without a pattern (DIY Banded Dolman Tee)

 - 1 to 1.5 yards of 54+ inch wide knit fabric.

 - Paper to trace pattern on. (wrapping paper or freezer paper.)

 - pencil, ruler, iron, scissors, and other basic sewing supplies

 If you already have a dolman style t-shirt to trace, that is great!
 Use it.